Hamps Barn for 6 - 20 guests

 Of course, if you want to relax for a night then a popular option is to hire a chef for the evening.
-He and his waiters will cook, serve and wash up afterwards, so you don’t have to lift a finger, but only enjoy a stunning 4 course meal (bringing your own drink saves on restaurant prices also)!
+The chef and their team will cook, serve and wash up afterwards, so you don’t have to lift a finger, but only enjoy a stunning 4-course meal (bringing your own drink saves on restaurant prices also)!

 Hamps Barn has 9 bedrooms consisting of 2 doubles, 5 twins, and 2 triples.
 Most of our bedrooms have views onto the courtyard and the Peak District countryside beyond, with each of our beds having luxury mattresses a lovely thick duvet so that all your guests can get good night’s sleep.
 On each bed, you will also find a hand and bath towel for each of your guests.

-There are also seven bath/shower rooms recently renovated and with lots of hot water.
+There are also 7 bath/shower rooms recently renovated and with lots of hot water.

-For the less mobile, there are four ground floor bedrooms and three bath/shower rooms, including one fully accessible wet room.
+For the less mobile, there are 4 ground floor bedrooms and 3 bath/shower rooms, including one fully accessible wet room.

 To the back of Hamps Barn is a delightful private garden with plenty of outdoor seating, a BBQ and a pretty little woodland dell, perfect for summer BBQ’s, (and if that’s not enough we have 5 acres of fields for your use – although we leave the grass long in the summer to protect nesting wildlife).
 Of course, if you want to go a bit further, Hamps Barn leads onto many beautiful walks in the Peak District.

-We don't have one on site, but it is possible to rent one out from a third party supplier, such as a deluxe 8 seater for £210 that can be set up in the garden.
-Please note Party Houses charges £40 seperatly for any use of Hot Tubs on our site.
+We don't have one on site, but it is possible to rent one out from a third party supplier.
+Please note Party Houses charges £40 separately for any use of Hot Tubs on our site.

-For the second year running we have won the Trip Advisor Certificate of Excellence.
-We own and run all our properties so you can be rest assured that our high standards are met in each property!
-Below you can find some snippets from Trip Advisor reviews left by our guests (you can find all of these on our Trip Advisor page – we like to be transparent about feedback!).
-To see a full list, take a look at our 'Reviews. section.
+For the fourth year running we have won the Trip Advisor Certificate of Excellence.
+We own and run Hamps Barn so you can rest assured that our high standards are met.
+You can find all of these on our Trip Advisor page – we like to be transparent about feedback.
+Take a look at our 'Reviews. section.

 - Internet Connection